 The 2022-23 season will be Charles “Chuck” Norris’ sixth as the Owner & CEO of the Marksmen.
 The former U.S. Army paratrooper spent over 20 years in Fayetteville and is a veteran of Operation Desert Shield/Storm.

 Under Norris, the Fayetteville franchise has seen growth every season in attendance and success on the ice.
 He prides himself on hard work and doing things the right way – virtues the Marksmen hold as part of their team fabric.

-Since 1998, Chuck has owned and operated Norris Construction, specializing in residential building and development, as well as insurance reconstruction.
-Prior to construction, Norris owned and operated several retail stores.
+Since 1998, Chuck has owned and operated Norris Construction – a service-disabled, veteran-owned small business – specializing in residential building and development, as well as insurance reconstruction.

 Chuck lives in Charlotte with his wife, Lanai and their three children, Chucky, Lilly, and Khloe.

 The 2022-23 season will be Lanai’s sixth with the Marksmen.
 As the Chief Financial Officer, Lanai oversees the financial aspects of the team-including budget items, revenue, and payments for both the front office and hockey operations department.